 One trick to overcoming low self esteem is to learn not to beat yourself up when you make mistakes.
 Instead, learn from that mistake.
 Store in your memory and be using it to prevent you from repeating the same mistake in the future.
 Always keep in mind that we all learn from trial and error.

-11. Surround yourself with people with positive mind
+20. Surround yourself with positive people

 What we see and hear about ourselves significantly affects our self esteem.
 And sometimes, those things may have a permanent effect.
 Believe it or not, the people you surround yourself or interacted with in the past have contributed to the person you are today.